tomsauv/Enrich-Deplete-fastq/README.md

 # Mapping-tid-bits

-Sometimes, we need to ENRICH and/or DEPLETE next generation sequencing data sets for particular scaffolds<br/>
+Sometimes, we need to ENRICH and/or DEPLETE paired-ends Illumina data sets for particular scaffolds<br/>

 Below are some command lines using BWA-mem + Samtools to do so<br/>